Media

 A closed meeting is only attended by the five members of a SPA panel.
 Offenders and their legal representative do not appear at closed meetings.

 A public review hearing is held in court and is open to the public, media and victims of crime if they wish to attend.
-Inmates appear via Audio Visual Link and legal representatives appear in person before the SPA.
+Inmates appear via Audio Visual Link and legal representatives appear in person in court before the Authority.

 How do I request a comment from the SPA?